AOEpeople/Aoe_Profiler/Readme.md

 http://www.fabrizio-branca.de/magento-profiler.html

+For the Magento 2 version of this extension, please visit: https://github.com/perryholden/Holdenovi_Profiler

 ## Usage

 Copy the aoe_profiler.xml.sample file to var/aoe_profiler.xml and find some documentation on what the settings mean in that file.